kmarusek/1010/wp-content/plugins/fast-velocity-minify/readme.txt

 The plugins directory is an open source, free service where developers and programmers contribute (on their free time) with plugins that can be downloaded and installed by anyone "at their own risk" and are all released under the GPL license.

-While all plugins have to be approved and reviewed by the wordpress team before being published ( for dangerous code, spam, etc ) this doesn't change the license or add any warranty.
-All plugins are provided as they are, free of charge and should be used at your own risk (so you should make backups before installing any plugin or performing updates) and it's your sole responsability if you break your site after installing a plugin from the plugins directory.
+While all plugins have to be approved and reviewed by the WordPress team before being published (for dangerous code, spam, etc.) this does not change the license or add any warranty.
+All plugins are provided as they are, free of charge and should be used at your own risk (so you should make backups before installing any plugin or performing updates) and it is your sole responsibility if you break your site after installing a plugin from the plugins directory.

 Support is provided by plugin authors on their free time and without warranty of a reply, so you can experience different levels of support level from plugin to plugin.
 As the author of this plugin I strive to provide support on a daily basis and I can take a look and help you with some issues related with my plugin, but please note that this is done out of my goodwill and in no way I have any legal or moral obligation for doing this.
-I'm also available for hiring if you need custom made speed optimizations (check my profile links).
+I am also available for hiring if you need custom-made speed optimizations (check my profile links).

 For a full version of the license, please read: https://wordpress.org/about/gpl/